Pronunciation of 'Anticonvulsant'

 English (United States)

-A type of medication used to prevent or treat seizures, often prescribed for epilepsy or other neurological conditions.
+A medication used to prevent or reduce seizures or convulsions, often prescribed for epilepsy or other neurological conditions.